GabrielRmartins/SoccerEventSpotNet/README.md

 ### Training
-In order to train new models, you need a h5py file with preprocessed tensors and new labelsm an example of this process is available at ExamplesNotebooks module on training_example script.
+In order to train new models, you need a h5py file with preprocessed tensors and new labels an example of this process is available at ExamplesNotebooks module on training_example script.
 Considering you have these resources, you can run it with:
 ```bash
 cd ModelTraining